 Since composition and maintenance of a bibliography represents an important task in many projects, a cross-project solution has been sought by the CCeH.
 Therefore a working group [Ulrike Henny, Martina Gödel, Daniela Schulz] at first analysed the needs of the individual projects as well as existing approaches.
 Based on this analysis, basic entry types were developed.

 The administration of the bibliography itself also takes place in TEI XML.
 For our project, a rough distinction is made between editions or translations, secondary literature and manuscript catalogues.
 Further, the entry types “Book” (monographs), “Book Section” (essays in anthologies, chapters), “Journal Article” (journal articles) are dealt with separately.
-The use of Schematron ensures that new entries in the already extensive bibliography (currently 888 entries as of 11/19/2015) are coherent and complete and thus facilitates the work of the employee responsible [Sören Kaschke].
+The use of Schematron ensures that new entries in the already extensive bibliography (currently more than 2400 entries as of May 2021) are coherent and complete and thus facilitates the work of the employee responsible [Sören Kaschke].

 To administer the website and to include further functionalities such as a multilingual interface, WordPress (current: 4.7.4) was selected as Content Management System.
 This open source system is commonly used as blog software in the World Wide Web, but has heretofore been hardly deployed for XML-based Digital Humanities projects.
 Because of the positive experiences with WordPress in the Bibliotheca legum project, which can be seen as complementary to Capitularia as it deals with the transmission of the leges (so-called Barbarian rights), that are another important source for Early Medieval legal knowledge, the same CMS was selected here.